SJTU-PLV/nominal-compcert-popl22-artifact/README.md

 the artifact only works for the x86 back-end because Stack-Awareness is only implemented for x86.

+For each extension, we have tested its compilation by running the command `make -j4` on the VM with 4GB virtual memory and 4 CPU cores.
+The VM in turn runs on a host machine with Intel i7-8550U and 8GB memory.
+A single run takes about 15 minutes.

 ### Navigating the proofs

 After that,